Braintree-by-Vox/trade_assistant/DCM/ConfigureDCM.md

 - Ageing Type: select Accounting Period, Custom, or Calendar month
 - Ageing By: select Document Date, Posting Date, or Document Date
 - If using Custom ageing, enter a date formula to define the length of the periods eg 30D
 - Enter appropriate column headings for each ageing bucket.
+For example, enter '30D' or '30 Days'.
+This will be displayed as the column heading on the Debtors Collection Dashboard.

  ![alt text](AgeingSetup.png)